WindPT/WindPT/README.md

 WindPT
 ======

-A Private BitTorrent plugin for PHPWind 9.0
+A plugin for PHPWind 9.0 to build a private BitTorrent tracker.

+Still under developing...

+You should create a directory named `torrent` under the root of PHPWind manually.